ansys/pyansys-geometry/SECURITY.md

 ## Reporting a Vulnerability

-If you detect a vulnerability, please open an issue on GitHub and add the ``security`` label to your issue.
+If you detect a vulnerability, contact the [PyAnsys Core team](mailto:pyansys.core@ansys.com) mentioning the repository and the details of your finding.
 The team will address it as soon as possible.